 It’s tough to find pet owner education materials that meet these criteria, especially when we’re busier than ever.
 Most of us don’t have time to search online for materials that make the grade—let alone look professional and reflect well on our practice.

-Plumb’s™ has two types of pet owner guides.
+Plumb’s™ has two types of pet owner handouts.

-All Plumb’s™ subscribers have access to medication guides, which clearly explain everything a pet owner needs to know about the drugs you prescribe, like side effects, duration of therapy, and what to do if they miss a dose or have pills left over.
+All Plumb’s™ subscribers have access to drug handouts, which clearly explain everything a pet owner needs to know about the drugs you prescribe, like side effects, duration of therapy, and what to do if they miss a dose or have pills left over.

-Plumb’s Pro™ subscribers also have access to patient guides, which cover everything from clinical conditions to preventive care and common procedures.
+Plumb’s Pro™ subscribers also have access to clinical handouts, which cover everything from clinical conditions to preventive care and common procedures.

-All Plumb’s™ pet owner guides are beautifully designed and professionally formatted in PDF format for easy printing.
+All Plumb’s™ pet owner handouts are beautifully designed and professionally formatted in PDF format for easy printing.

-And sharing Plumb’s™ pet owner guides couldn’t be easier.
-They can be emailed in seconds from your closest device, and you can even quickly send multiple guides together.
+And sharing Plumb’s™ pet owner handouts couldn’t be easier.
+They can be emailed in seconds from your closest device, and you can even quickly send multiple handouts together.